SumanCODE-hash/Data_Analysis_With_SQL_Queries_Healthcare_data/README.md

 This integrated SQL analysis highlights critical operational and financial patterns in hospital appointment and billing datasets.
 Addressing payment failures, especially in high-cost treatments, and monitoring payment methods closely can help improve revenue collection and patient care efficiency.

----

-Feel free to clone the repo and adapt the SQL queries to your own healthcare datasets for similar insights!